huwie3d/SceneLoader/README.md

 A simple **BepInEx plugin** for *Football Manager 2026* that lets you load a custom Unity scene in-game.

+Feel free to use, modify or whatever its a proof of concept

 ---

 ## Installation